 Are you having trouble making student loan payments?
 There could be several factors affecting your ability to make the payments.
-The good news is, at The Law Group of Northwest Arkansas LLP, we have knowledgeable bankruptcy attorneys experienced in student loan discharge.
+The good news is, at The Law Group of Northwest Arkansas PLLC, we have knowledgeable bankruptcy attorneys experienced in student loan discharge.
 Our attorneys can provide a free consultation to determine if you might qualify for student loan discharge.

 The U.S. Department of Education, led by Secretary of Education Betsy DeVos, recently announced that it will discharge $150 million in student loans.
 Qualified borrowers will have their student loans discharged due to school closings.
 Therefore, if you were enrolled in college between November 1, 2013 and December 4, 2015, and your school closed while you were enrolled, you could be eligible to have your student loans automatically discharged.
 About half of the borrowers who qualify for automatic school closing discharge attended Corinthian Colleges, Inc., which closed on April 27, 2015.

 If you are not qualified for an automatic school closing discharge, you may still be eligible for student loan discharge.
 Federal student loansare difficult, but not impossible, to discharge in bankruptcy.

 How Does It Work?

 Student loans are one of the few debts that are typically not dischargeable in bankruptcy due to the high burden of proof the debtor must meet.
 To begin proceedings, the debtor, or the debtor’s attorney, must file an adversary proceeding claiming that repayment will impose an undue hardship on the debtor and the debtor’s dependents.